agawrysiuk/react-learning/README.md

             if we want to pass some payload with the dispatch function) for the action to dispatch; you call these actions with `this.props.doSomething` (when passed to the lower components)
-            - wrap it in the export `export default connect(mapStateToProps, mapDispatchToProps)(YourComponent)` (you can also use null for the mapStateToProps)
+            - wrap it in the export `export default connect(mapStateToProps, mapDispatchToProps)(YourComponent)` (you can also use null for the mapStateToProps if you only have mapDispatchToProps, or you can just use the `connect` method with the first argument only if you only have mapStateToProps)
     - You can use multiple reducers:
         - in the `index.js` with `combineReducers()` method such as `const rootReducer = combineReducers({first: firstReducer, second: secondReducer});` where both reducers are imported from two files in the 'reducers' folder; these reducers have some slice of the state which they need